2015: Sarah Frankcom, Margaret Williams

 As in a number of productions, the mistaking of Rosencrantz and Guildenstern is made clear by Gertrude’s gesture, where she is apparently correcting Claudius, “Thanks, Guildenstern and gentle Rosencrantz”, a now-routine tip of the hat, as far as I can tell, to Tom Stoppard.
 It’s not an unreasonable way to read the line, but I don’t think there’s anything in the script to make it required.
 It’s a somewhat arch nod and wink at the audience, and perhaps by now it could be retired.
 Rosenccrantz, in the first meeting with Hamlet, offers him what is apparently cocaine.
 Hamlet declines it with the protestation that he has bad dreams, so Rosencrantz snorts it herself.
 I’m not certain what this actually offers to the play by way of character interest; it merely seems to be a way of denoting that the play is ever so contemporary.

 The interstitial music between the scenes is a clangorous melange of jazz and noise, particularly siren-like wails and buzzing electric sounds.
 I could have done without them.
 They seem to be instructing the audience to feel alarmed.
-(It calls to mind the advertising riff for Alien: “Be Afraid.
+(It calls to mind the advertising riff for The Fly: “Be Afraid.
 Be Very Afraid.”)
 If one needs to be instructed in that, the drama itself is probably not working.
 It could have been better without, I think.

 The DVD I have (and I assume this is true of all of them) is significantly out of sync with the soundtrack, with the result that it’s best not to watch the actors’ mouths too closely.